lynaghk/cljx/README.markdown

 Cljx only tries to unify Clojure/ClojureScript abstractions when it makes sense.
 E.g., converting `clojure.lang.IFn` into `IFn` when generating ClojureScript.

+Also, note that *cljx has no effect on code produced by macros*.
+Macroexpansion occurs long after cljx touches your code.

 Misc
 ----